CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 - a `:`
 - the `for` clause which is indented in the following lines

-Whereas for loops are enclosed by curly brackets `{}`, Python uses indentation to mark the start and end of a for loop (4 spaces or a tab).
+Whereas for loops are enclosed by curly brackets, `{}`, in R, Python uses indentation to mark the start and end of a for loop (4 spaces or a tab).

 ```python
 colours = ["red", "green", "blue"]